 For most people with testicular cancer, treatment removes or destroys the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer coming back.
 (When cancer comes back after treatment, it is called recurrence.)
 This is a very common concern in people who have had cancer.

 It may take a while before your fears lessen.
 But it may help to know that many cancer survivors have learned to accept this uncertainty and are living full lives.
-Living With Uncertainty: The Fear of Cancer Recurrence gives more detailed information on this.
+Understanding Recurrence gives more detailed information on this.
 It can be read online, or call us at 1-800-227-2345 to have a free copy sent to you.

 For a few people, the cancer may never go away completely.
 They may get regular treatments with chemotherapy, radiation therapy, or other therapies to try to help keep the cancer in check.
 Learning to live with cancer that does not go away can be difficult and very stressful.
 It has its own type of uncertainty.
-When Cancer Doesn’t Go Away talks more about this.
+Managing Cancer as a Chronic Illness talks more about this.

 If you have completed treatment, your doctors will still want to watch you closely.
 It is very important to go to all of your follow-up appointments.
 During these visits, your doctors will examine you and ask questions about any problems you are having and may order lab tests or imaging tests (such as chest x-rays and CT scans) to look for signs of cancer or treatment side effects.
 Almost any cancer treatment can have side effects.
 Some may last for a few weeks to months, but others can last the rest of your life.
 This is the time for you to talk to your cancer care team about any changes or problems you notice and any questions or concerns you have.

 Follow-up care is extremely important after treatment of testicular cancer because even if it comes back, it’s still often curable.
 This is why finding it early is so important.